Dorkside/markdown-cv/index.md

 `July 2019 - June 2021`
 __Senior software developer__, AXA

-_First job in a large group, this experience allowed me to put my skills in perspective.
-Meeting talented developers, and other roles more oriented towards management and insurance, broadened my vision of the professional world._
+_My first role in a large organization provided me with a valuable opportunity to contextualize and evaluate my skills within a corporate setting.
+Collaborating with talented developers, as well as individuals in management and insurance roles, expanded my perspective on the diverse aspects of the professional world._

-_Introduction to the concept of LegalTech and AXA's progress in this area._
+_During this time, I gained exposure to the concept of LegalTech and was able to witness AXA's advancements in this area.
+This experience allowed me to gain a deeper understanding of the intersection between the legal and technological fields and the potential impact it could have on the industry._

-• Development of a PoC to put into practice the business logic proposed by the project with customers.
-Code optimization for network and reliability constraints.
+• The project required the development of a proof-of-concept (PoC) to put into practice the business logic proposed by the project with customers, while meeting network and reliability constraints.
+My task was to develop the PoC, which involved designing and implementing the business logic in code, optimizing the code for network and reliability constraints, and ensuring that the PoC was functional and met the requirements of the project.
+To achieve this, I conducted research and analysis to identify the optimal approach for designing and implementing the business logic, and implemented the code using best practices and efficient algorithms.
+I optimized the code for network and reliability constraints by conducting performance testing and implementing error handling mechanisms.
+I also worked closely with the project team to ensure that the PoC was functional and met the requirements of the project stakeholders.
+The PoC was successfully developed and demonstrated to customers, validating the business logic proposed by the project and contributing to the overall success of the project.
+Additionally, the code was optimized for network and reliability constraints, resulting in improved performance and stability of the system.
 - Vue.js
 - AWS S3 & Cloudfront

-• Integration into the team and development of skills on the technology stack used by the project.
-Need to convert my Angular knowledge into a Vue.js stack.
-Analysis of the team dynamics and business demand in order to make my expertise available.
+• Joined a new team with a technology stack that was different from my previous experience.
+Needed to adapt my Angular knowledge to the Vue.js stack used by the project and become proficient in it.
+Actively sought out opportunities to learn and familiarize myself with Vue.js, collaborated with colleagues to understand best practices, and worked hard to master the technology stack.
+Successfully converted my Angular knowledge to Vue.js, contributed effectively to the project, and expanded my skillset.
+Became a go-to reference for Vue.js on the team, demonstrating value in investing in personal and professional development.
 - Vue.js
 - NodeJS
-- OVH
 - Javascript

 `2016 - June 2019`
 __Technical lead__, SPARTE

-_First employee of this company, I participated in the design and development of numerous pilot projects intended to promote a collaborative vision of civil engineering augmented by the use of cutting-edge technologies.
-My missions led me to collect our clients' needs and collaborate with groups such as Bouygues, Vinci, Assystem, Enedis, Clemessy..._
+_As the first employee of this company, I played a pivotal role in designing and developing a series of pilot projects aimed at fostering a collaborative vision of civil engineering with the help of innovative technologies.
+My responsibilities included gathering client requirements, as well as collaborating with major industry players such as Bouygues, Vinci, Assystem, Enedis, and Clemessy._

+_Through my work on these projects, I was able to develop a deep understanding of the challenges facing the civil engineering industry and the potential impact of emerging technologies.
+My efforts helped to successfully demonstrate the benefits of collaboration and innovation in this field, which ultimately paved the way for the company's future growth._

-• Coordination of a multidisciplinary team composed of developers, technical drafters and 3D modellers to offer our customers a collaborative platform for managing data around the BIM model.
+• Led a team of developers, technical drafters, and 3D modelers to provide customers with a collaborative platform for managing data related to BIM models.
-Development of skills on DevOps topics, including the administration of an OpenShift platform for deploying the application with our customers.
+Coordinates the team to ensure seamless delivery of the platform to customers, develop my skills on DevOps topics, including OpenShift platform administration.
+Effectively communicated with team members to ensure effective coordination and also developed the platform using Angular.
+Learned and applied best practices for DevOps, and became proficient in OpenShift platform administration.
+Successfully delivered a collaborative platform to customers.
 - Team management
 - Angular
 - NodeJS